 Step 9 | Brush Up on Safety Tips Before Driving to Cape York

 The drive to Cape York cuts through some of the most remote, wild, and rugged land in all of Australia.
 Brushing up on a few safety tips is always a good idea before heading on any Australian road trip, but it takes on special significance here.
 Make sure your Cape York trip planning includes brushing up on a safety strategy.

 Here are our top tips for staying safe to help you with your Cape York trip preparation.

 Drive with Your Headlights on

 They may seem redundant on a bright sunny day, but head into a dust cloud kicked up by traffic moving in the other direction and they’ll be the only thing other drivers see.

 Lower Off-Road Tyre Air Pressure on Roads with Extreme Corrugation

 It makes for a (slightly) less bumpy ride.

 Take It Slow

-The majority of roads on the trip to the tip are unsealed and quality can vary dramatically from one kilometre to the next.
+The majority of roads on the trip to the tip of Cape York are unsealed and quality can vary dramatically from one kilometre to the next.
 Violent corrugation, gaping potholes, and sharp turns can jump out at any moment, so don’t get tempted to drive flat strapped.

 Aside from your run of the mill snakes, spider, scorpions, and marine stingers, it’s croc country up here so learn how to be croc-wise before you arrive.
 As part of your Cape York trip planning, brush up on the available advice to ensure you know what to do in case a croc is spotted while driving to Cape York.

 Step 10 | Give Your Vehicle a Tune Up

 Often overlooked by some in their Cape York trip planning, making sure your vehicle is fighting fit is an important step.
 There would be nothing worse to begin this epic 4WD adventure by getting stranded on the side of the road.